A man practicing mindfulness exercises, sitting cross-legged with eyes closed and hands resting on his knees in a calm indoor setting.

 Think of the Body Scan as a gentle guided tour of your own body.

+Did you notice any sensation?
 Are they warm or cold?
+Heavy or light?

-Slowly move upward to your calves, knees, thighs, and continue until you’ve checked in with every part of your body.
+Move up slowly to your calves, knees, thighs, and continue until you’ve checked in with every part of your body.

 Benefits of Body Awareness

-Performing a Body Scan can feel like hitting a mental “refresh” button.
+Doing a Body Scan can feel like hitting a mental “refresh” button.

 Integrating It into Your Routine

-One of the best things about the Body Scan is its flexibility.
+One of the best things about the Body Scan is its flexibility

 You don’t need special equipment or a dedicated space.

-Set aside 5–20 minutes in the morning, before bed, or even between tasks during the day.
+Set aside 5–20 minutes, in the morning, before bed, or even between tasks during the day.

 Mindful Walking